vikingdata/articles/databases/mysql/Percona_galera_mysql.md

  innodb_autoinc_lock_mode=2
 ```
  ### config /etc/mysql/percona-xtradb-cluster.conf.d/mysqld.cnf
-Change server-id=1 to server-id=2 and server-id=3 for node 2 and node 3
+Change server-id=1 to server-id=2 and server-id=3 for node 2 and node 3.
+Each server must have a unique server-id

 * bootstrap first node